Crafts

 [personal profile] ysabetwordsmith

-Today is partly sunny and warm.
-It rained yesterday and last night.
+Today is mostly sunny and warm.

 I fed the birds.
-I've seen a mixed flock of sparrows and house finches, a male cardinal, and at least one mourning dove.
+I've seen a mixed flock of sparrows and house finches, plus a squirrel up a tree with a walnut in its mouth.

 I put out water for the birds.